Chapter 5: Personnel05:06:03 Grievance Policy

 - Process Applicable to Grievances Only

-- All grievances must be filed with the Executive Director of Human Resources who will assist the employee when required in properly documenting the grievance.
+- All grievances must be filed with the Director of Human Resources who will assist the employee when required in properly documenting the grievance.
 The director of Human Resources will refer the grievance to the appropriate supervisory level for processing through administrative channels.
-The director of Human Resources will notify the president of all grievances filed.
+The Director of Human Resources will notify the President of all grievances filed.

 - The grievance procedure should begin at the lowest appropriate supervisory level.

 - It is preferred that all grievances be submitted in writing on an official Northeast State Grievance Form.
 However, the employee may present his/her grievance orally in the initial steps of the procedure.
 All grievances shall be in writing prior to being referred to a grievance committee.